 |Household members below age 16*|

 *Household members living in the same residence who have not limited their PIP in a separate policy

-As an example, when you choose limited PIP for your own policy, being injured in your parents' car will not give you access to their PIP (even when it is the full option).
+As an example, when you choose limited PIP for your own policy, being injured in your parents' car will not give you access to their PIP (even when you have the full option).
 The only exception is when you have full PIP coverage on a different policy where you're listed as the policyholder.
-For example, let's say you own two cars — Car 1 and Car 2 — and each has its own policy.
-Car 1 has limited PIP and Car 2 has full PIP.
-You're still eligible for the PIP benefits under Car 2's PIP coverage.
+For example, let's say you own two cars — car 1 and car 2 — and each has its own policy.
+Car 1 has limited PIP and car 2 has full PIP.
+You're still eligible for the PIP benefits under car 2's PIP coverage.

 Some Maryland motorists with health insurance find PIP redundant, so they choose to limit PIP coverage to lower their premiums.
 However, if you're injured in an accident and can't work or perform daily tasks, Maryland's PIP would reimburse you for 85% of your lost income and provide a stipend to cover typical household chores — perks you wouldn't get with your health insurance.